KarolisBanikonis/ModbusTest/README.md

 This program is used to test devices which use embedded operating system OpenWRT.
 Program compares value that is acquired with Modbus TCP protocol and actual value that is stored in the device and decides if gained value is correct.

-To start a program you need to configure configuration file "config.json", then execute "Main.py" file.
+To start a program you need to configure configuration file "config.json", then execute "Program.py" file.

-Configuration file have three sections: "Settings", "FTP" and "Email".
+Configuration file have four sections: "Settings", "FTP" "Email" and "ModbusWrite".

 "Settings" section:

     "SERVER_HOST" - what address Modbus TCP and SSH should connect to.
-    "MODBUS_PORT" - what port Modbus TCP should use.
     "USERNAME" - login credential used by SSH protocol.
     "PASSWORD" - login credential used by SSH protocol.
     "RECONNECT_ATTEMPTS" - how many times program should try re-establish connection when it is lost.
     "TIMEOUT" - how long program should wait in seconds between attempts to reconnect.
-    "MODULES" - what modules should be tested, according to subsystems that are enabled.

-Typically, you should not change "MODULES" values.
-Be cautious that, module names must match file names without extention in /TestedModules directory.

 "FTP" section:

     "FTP_USE" - should program store reports in FTP server.
 Write "true" to enable it and "false" to disable it.
     "FTP_HOST" - what address FTP should connect to.
-    "FTP_PORT" - what port FTP should use.
     "FTP_USER" - what username FTP should use to login.
     "FTP_PASSWORD" - what password FTP should use to login.
     "INTERVAL_MINUTES" - at what interval in minutes program should upload report to FTP server.

 "Email" section:

-    "SMTP" - what SMTP server should be used.
     "USER" - what username should be used to login to sender's email account.
     "PASSWORD" - what password should be used to login to sender's email account.
     "RECEIVER" - who should receive emails.